Safety is Our Concern

 Proper ventilation, illumination, cleanliness, an unobstructed mean of egress, and protection against unauthorized access go a long way in keeping our elevator mechanic safe.

-Due to the verticality of the profession, being struck by objects on-site is a common risk for elevator mechanics.
+Due to the nature of the profession, being struck by objects on-site is a common risk for elevator mechanics.
 One cannot store tools on divider beams, and or leave parts, lubricants, etc. on elevator cars.
-While our elevator mechanics are on the job, no other trades are allowed to work in the hoistway above or below their position.
+While our elevator mechanics are on the job, no other trades are allowed to work in the elevator shaft above or below their position.
 Nobody is permitted to execute welding or cutting operations during this time.

 Spanning four decades, DC Elevator has developed a process for safety to which all employees adhere.
 The Company Safety Policy and Employee Handbook is detailing all aspects of said process.
 Spanning ten chapters, it informs all employees about codes and standards, application and registration, inspection and training, quality assurance, enforcement, safety partnership programs, and maintenance requirements.